Projects

 Indo-European Thought in Twentieth-Century France

-Other current and recent interests include the following:
+Other recent work includes the following:

 Shakespearean Territories